 Rev. Pou Taua’a

-Today, following its motto – “Watch & Pray” – the Prayer Watcher’s Fellowship is set up in each member congregation of the CCCAS, where each member fellowship gathers together at least once a week, likely during the early morning of Saturday, to engage in prayer meetings and prayer sessions; praying not only for God’s mission abroad, but as well as how God is working within their own locality.
-A prayer meeting lectionary is published annually by the Prayer Watcher’s Fellowship (Tusi a le ‘Au Leoleo) to assist all fellowship members in their prayer sessions (click here to download the 2019 edition).
+Today, following its motto – “Watch & Pray” – the Prayer Watcher’s Fellowship is set up in each member congregation of the CCCAS, where local fellowships gather together amongst themselves at least once a week, preferably early Saturday morning, to engage in prayer meetings; praying not only for God’s mission abroad, but also how God is working within their own locality.
+A prayer meeting lectionary is published annually by the Prayer Watcher’s Fellowship (Tusi a le ‘Au Leoleo) to assist all fellowship members in their prayer meetings (click here to download the 2019 edition).

 Ta'utinoga a le 'Au Leoleo